 Larry Slawson received his Master's Degree from UNC Charlotte.
 He has 15+ years of experience with dogs and various pets.

-Throughout the world, there exists only a handful of dog breeds that can be consistently described as lively, intelligent, and reliable.
+Around the world, there exists only a handful of dog breeds that can be consistently described as lively, intelligent, and reliable.
 One of these dogs is the Airedale Terrier.

 Originally bred in the 1800s for the purpose of hunting and retrieving, this breed is now favored for its guardianship, courageousness, and companionship qualities, making it an ideal choice for police work and family-based environments.